braze-inc/braze-docs/_docs/_hidden/private_betas/frequency_capping.md

 - This user will receive the Campaign sends that triggered on Monday and Wednesday.
 - This user will not receive the third Campaign send on Thursday because the user has already received two push Campaign sends that week.

-Prior to July 9, 2019, frequency capping was applied at the Campaign level, which meant that receiving the same Campaign twice would only count once towards the frequency capping rule.

 {% alert important %}
 You can add up to ten (10) frequency capping rules per app group.
+{% endalert %}

+{% alert update %}
+Prior to July 9, 2019, frequency capping was applied at the Campaign level, which meant that receiving the same Campaign twice would only count once towards the frequency capping rule.
 {% endalert %}

 ## Rules by Channel